 Building your network is really important, it’s not just about who you meet, it’s about who they know too, in the hope that you might get a referral.

-Well designed business cards and leaflets are essential to hand out as you chat to prospects leads and connections.
+Well-designed business cards and leaflets are essential to hand out as you chat with prospects leads and connections.

 Regularly attending the same events will allow you to quickly forge friendships and groups you like to spend time with.
 And that is more important than trying to sell to every person you meet.